AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: preferences; debugger --> debugger windows

 :menuselection:`Debug --> Terminate Current`
   Terminate the current debug session by terminating the underlying debugger (e.g `gdb`) used to handle the low level debugging.
-You can control what happens to the windows through the :menuselection:`Debugger --> Debugger Windows` preference.
+Control what happens to the windows through the :menuselection:`Debugger --> Debugger Windows` preference.

 .. index:: menu; debug --> termiante